Download PDF: GDS_Dec2018.pdf

 |Satellite Tracking and Control Station||Clyde Space||8||VHF, UHF, L-band and 2.4 GHz|

 Assured Space Access Technologies (ASAT) is an affiliated corporation formed to develop the ATLAS global network of commercially available spacecraft ground stations, aimed at providing cloud based solutions for space access.
 It provides global TT&C operations systems using the Amazon Virtual Cloud, which interfaces connectivity for the user to the ground stations.
-The supported frequency bands in which ATLAS operates are mainly S, X and UHF, however an extension of the capability to the Ka-band was planned for 2017 7, however current status is unknown.
-Figure 11.3 shows how the ATLAS ground service works with the cloud service (11.3a) and the locations of the antennas around the globe (11.3b).
+The supported frequency bands in which ATLAS operates are mainly S, X and UHF8, however current status is unknown.
+The Figures below show how the ATLAS ground service works with the cloud service and the locations of the antennas around the globe.

 KSAT Lite is a low-cost ground station antenna network designed to support different phases of small spacecraft missions.
 The company has launched 20 ground station sites across the globe.
 KSAT Lite is an extension of the existing KSAT network, but implements more flexible options and procedures in terms of priority allocation, availability and pass selection.
-The KSAT network has a long legacy of ground data systems operations with unique located polar stations in the arctic and antarctic regions (see Figure 11.4), providing from 85% to 100% availability on passes for polar orbit spacecraft.
+The KSAT network has uniquely located polar stations in the Arctic and Antarctic regions, providing from 85% to 100% availability on passes for spacecraft in polar orbit.
 The network also operates mid-latitude ground stations, providing access for many other orbits.
 The baseline KSAT 3.7 m antennas provide X-band and S-band for downlink and S-band for uplink.
 In addition, KSAT Lite offers VHF and UHF capacities that support a variety of system configurations.
-Ka-band support for the small spacecraft market was integrated in 2016 8.
+Ka-band support for the small spacecraft market was integrated in 2016 9.

 Innovative Solutions in Space B.V.
 (ISIS) also offers turnkey ground station solutions, supporting CubeSats and small spacecraft in the UHF, VHF and S-band for amateur and non-amateur radio bands.